-The date recorded or marked by certain private delivery services, as designated by the U.S. Secretary of the Treasury or the Commissioner of Taxation and Finance, will be treated as a postmark, and that date will be considered to be the date of delivery in determining whether your return was filed on time.
-(Designated delivery services are listed in Publication 55, Designated Private Delivery Services.
-See Need Help? on page 4 of these instructions for information on ordering forms and publications.)
-If you use any private delivery service, address your return to: State Processing Center, 431C Broadway, Menands NY 12204.
+Private delivery services - If you choose, you may use a private delivery service, instead of the U.S. Postal Service, to file your return.
+However, if, at a later date, you need to establish the date you filed your return, you cannot use the date recorded by a private delivery service unless you used a delivery service that has been designated by the U.S. Secretary of the Treasury or the Commissioner of Taxation and Finance.
+(Currently designated delivery services are listed in Publication 55, Designated Private Delivery Services.
+See Need help? on page 4 of these instructions for information on ordering forms and publications.)
+If you use any private delivery service, whether it is a designated service or not, address your return to: State Processing Center, 431C Broadway, Albany NY 12204-4836.

-Extension of Time for Filing Tax Return - If you cannot meet the filing deadline, you may request an extension of time by filing Form CT-5.9.
+Extension of time for filing tax return - If you cannot meet the filing deadline, you may request an extension of time by filing Form CT-5.9.
 An extension of time granted by the IRS to file a federal tax return does not extend the due date for filing Form CT-186-P.